tdeboissiere/DeepLearningImplementations/InfoGAN/README.md

 **Note 2** The code in this repository matches OpenAI's original implementation, without the trick of Note 1.

-Varying the categorical code:
+Varying the categorical code along each row:

 ![figure](./figures/varying_cat.png)

-Varying the continuous code (the codes are samples from a grid column wise x row wise):
+Varying the continuous code along rows and columns

 ![figure](./figures/varying_cont.png)